The Inventory of Youth Adaptation to Loss (IYAL)

 The Inventory of Youth Adaptation to Loss (IYAL) was created with the most rigorous research standards through the participation of more than 20 children’s bereavement programs and is a statistically valid and reliable instrument for youth ages 9 to 17.
 Jeff’s Place is honored to partner with ALEX CARES to make this outcome tool available to no more than 40 providers of children’s bereavement services at no charge.

 There is no standardized measure to understand the feelings experienced by bereaved youth and the social support they receive.
-The knowledge that will come from a large dataset of diverse youth from different programs across the world will inform program development and implementation, policy development, and standards of prevention and care for youth experiencing traumatic loss.
+The knowledge that will come from a large dataset of diverse youth from different programs across the world will inform program development and implementation, policy development, and standards of prevention and care for youth experiencing a traumatic loss.

-This initiative will provide the missing piece by making the IYAL broadly available and use the data to demonstrate the strength and usefulness of the measure.
+This initiative will provide the missing piece by making the IYAL broadly available and using the data to demonstrate the strength and usefulness of the measure.
 Most importantly, it shows how different grief support services help different children worldwide, how programs can grow and change to better serve children; and give the world a glimpse into the experiences of children moving through profound loss.

 Program participants will receive at no cost: